RadhaRamanJha/DS_FS_ipynb_notes/README.md

 # DS_FS_ipynb_notes
-This this Repository is made for Quick Revision of Data Science From Scratch book all chapters as jupyter notes
+This Repository is made for Quick Revision of

+" Data Science From Scratch"

+book, all chapters as jupyter notes